Storyblocks Video (Videoblocks) Review: An Affordable Stock Footage Option?

 What is Storyblocks and How Does it Work?

-First of all, until recently, Storyblocks’ video section was known as Videoblocks.
+First of all, until last year, Storyblocks’ video section was known as Videoblocks.
 Now, all of the platforms’ offered mediums (video, audio, and images) can be found under one domain.
 Honestly, this change makes a ton of sense… even if it makes SEOing this review a bit more difficult 😉 In any case, Videoblocks/Storyblocks features a library of stock clips that can be used in YouTube uploads and other projects.
 Plus, the site offers a variety of subscription plans (which we’ll talk about later), giving creators a few different options.

 For more details and answers to specific questions you have about Storyblocks’ Standard License, I’d highly advise you to visit their site as I am far from an expert in this field.